 Here, we step backstage with Fashion Week stylists, in search of runway styles that curlies can easily modify to suit their textured manes.

 David Cruz styled the Twinkle show

-The look: Retro, Faux Bob
+The designer: Twinkle The look: Retro, Faux Bob

 When David Cruz, lead stylist for the Twinkle show, thought about creating the hairstyle for this collection, he envisioned the World War II era.
 “There are a lot of tweeds coming up in the fall and the structure of this collection felt military,” Cruz says, “although Twinkle has very soft and pretty sweaters on top, with a lot of layering.”